dallin-humphrey/photo-search/README.md

 The download doesn't work although I did get it started, I ran out of time to get that part completed.

 The styles aren't as polished as I would like either.

+I would also liked to have gotten the some tests added to the project.